Quantifying uncertainty in spikes estimated from calcium imaging data: Discussion

 Figure~\ref{fig:perm_test_cor_vp_chen_cells} displays the accuracy --- relative to the ground truth spikes obtained via electrophysiology --- of the spikes estimated via \eqref{eq:l0-opt-intercept} (in orange), along with the subset of those spikes for which the $p$-value is below $0.05$ (in blue).
 Accuracy is measured using Victor-Purpura distance and correlation.
 We find that the spikes from \eqref{eq:l0-opt-intercept} with $p$-values below $0.05$ are more accurate than the full set of spikes from \eqref{eq:l0-opt-intercept}.
 These results are based on $h=20$ in \eqref{eq:pval}.
 Results for $h=5$ and $h=50$ are similar; see Figures~\ref{fig:sensitivity_hcor_vp_chen_cells} and \ref{fig:sensitivity_hcor_vp_chen_cells_large_h} in Section~\ref{appendix:sensitivity_real_data} of the Appendix.

 It is natural to wonder whether retaining only estimated spikes with $p$-values below $0.05$ improves the correlation and Victor-Purpura distance merely as a byproduct of reducing the number of estimated spikes, rather than due to the high quality of the estimated spikes with $p$-values below $0.05$.
 We assess this using a resampling approach.
 Let $M$ denote the number of spikes for which $p$-values are computed, and let $\tilde{M}$ denote the number that are below $0.05$.
 We sample $\tilde{M}$ out of $M$ estimated spike times for which $p$-values are computed without replacement, and compute the correlation and Victor-Purpura distance between the true spike times and the sampled subset.
 We do this 1,000 times, and record the 2.5\% and 97.5\% quantiles of the accuracy measures obtained.
-These are shown as black lines in Figure~\ref{fig:perm_test_cor_vp_chen_cells}.
-We see that after taking into account the effect of a smaller number of estimated spikes, excluding spikes with $p$-values greater than 0.05 provides improved accuracy, measured using either correlation or Victor-Purpura distance.
+These are shown as the endpoints of the black lines displayed in Figure~\ref{fig:perm_test_cor_vp_chen_cells}.
+We see that even after taking into account the effect of a smaller number of estimated spikes, excluding spikes with $p$-values greater than 0.05 still provides improved accuracy, measured using either correlation (56 out of 58 recordings) or Victor-Purpura distance (51 out of 58 recordings).